jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

-to understand its ability to correctly reject forged and malformed vaccine credentials, to avoid collecting unnecessary private data, and to manage data using security best\-practices.242021 NCC Group Annual Research ReportDefending Good\-Faith Security ResearchIn June 2021, NCC Group also co\-signed the Electronic
+to understand its ability to correctly reject forged and malformed vaccine credentials, to avoid collecting unnecessary private data, and to manage data using security best\-practices.
-Frontier Foundations Statement on DMCA Use Against Security Researchers, alongside over a dozen other security firms.
-This statement voiced opposition to the use of Section 1201 of the Digital Millennium Copyright Act against security researchers performing research in good faith, including when using third\-party security testing tools, where we stated, We believe that the security of the internet and our digital world is strengthened by the work of independent security researchers who seek to discover and remediate existing security vulnerabilities before those vulnerabilities can be uncovered and exploited by threat actors, and we urge reconsideration of policy which may inhibit this important work.Algorithmic Bias \& Racial InjusticeIn August 2021, Tennisha Martin presented How Bias and
+25
+Algorithmic Bias \& Racial Injustice
-Discrimination will have members of the Black community Incarcerated or Dead at the DEF CON 29 Blacks In
+In August 2021, Tennisha Martin presented How Bias and Discrimination will have members of the Black community Incarcerated or Dead at the DEF CON 29 Blacks In
 Cyber Village.
 This presentation focussed on the use